Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Benchmarks

 \subsection{Sequence classification benchmarks}

 The benchmarks introduced in this subsection are sequence classification problems and therefore require networks able to use the information received in the sequence in order to infer the class.
-These will be referred to as \emph{sequence classification benchmarks}.
+For those benchmarks, RNNs are trained on datasets derived from the usual train and test sets of the original MNIST dataset.
+During training, \num{20}\% of the training set is used as a validation set.